danielhafezi/PremierPulse/README.md

 3. **Maintain the Directory Structure:**
    Ensure all assets (CSS, JavaScript, JSON, and image files) remain in their set directories to ensure the project works as intended.

-## Acknowledgements

-This project represents the culmination of my work in the Internet Programming module.
-The project stands as a demonstration of both technical skills and attention to design details.
-I am proud of this accomplishment and the learning journey behind it.

-*Developed by [Your Name] – 2025*